rananna/back-to-the-future-timecircuits/readme.md

     * Some network routers do not support mDNS, which is what makes `.local` addresses work.
     * Find the device's IP address by checking your router's client list or by monitoring the Serial Monitor output in the Arduino IDE when the device boots.
 You can then access the web UI by entering that IP address directly into your browser.
 * **API Data Fails to Load**:
-    * In the web UI, go to the "Network & System" tab and click the **"Sync Time with NTP Server"** button.
+    * In the web UI, go to the "Network & System" tab and click the **"Calibrate Present Time"** button.
 The ESP32's internal clock must be accurate for HTTPS/SSL connections to work.
     * Double-check the API URL and any required authentication headers in the "Data Link" tab.

 ---